• Skip to primary navigation

 collage image of 2 steps showing pan-frying king fish fillets until crispy and golden.

 • Marinate the fish: Allow the fish to marinate for at least 30 minutes.
 This ensures the spices penetrate the kingfish fillets, making them flavorful and aromatic.
-If you have more time, marinate for at least 2 hours for deeper flavor but keep it covered in the refrigerator.
+If you have more time, marinate for at least 2 hours for a deeper flavor, but keep it covered in the refrigerator.

 • Ensure the pan is medium hot: Heat the pan with oil over medium heat before adding the fish.
-The oil should be hot but not smoking, otherwise, the outer coating will get burnt.
+The oil should be hot but not smoking hot.
+Otherwise, the outer coating will get burnt.

 • Avoid overcrowding the pan: Fry the fish fillets in small batches to maintain even cooking and a crispy exterior.
 Overcrowding the pan can lower the oil's temperature, resulting in soggy fish.